 The speed and intensity of most normal washing machine spin cycle speeds can really wear out your favorite fabric.
 They can be caught up in the machine and easily torn apart.
 Handwashing all of your very delicate items is much safer, then you don’t have to risk damaging your delicates in the machine.
 You can take the time to squeeze or press out that excess water instead.
 It’s way less damaging than the force of a washer spinning your delicates.

 Using some delicates bags in the washer can be one quick alternative to handwashing.
 These mesh bags usually close with a drawstring or zipper.
 You can zip your delicates in these bags before you wash and dry them to prevent them from getting damaged by appliances.
 The items just go through the washing machine cycles inside the bag to protect them.
-I recommend using gentle and low settings for the entire process.
+We recommend using gentle and low settings for the entire process.
 Using cold water also prevents shrinkage and fading.

-Treating a wool garments interior and exterior with lanolin is a good natural way to keep them looking bright.
+Treating wool garments interior and exterior with lanolin is a good natural way to keep them looking bright.
 This trick can make a huge improvement in the look, feel, and lifespan of the wool.
 It helps keep your wool items soft and odor-free.
 Sheep have skin that produces this waterproof oil that acts as a protectant.
 It keeps the lint down and keeps wool in better shape.
 It also makes it feel softer and more comfortable.

 Sometimes you’ll have to remove dark brown coffee stains from lacy bras.
 That’s a real pain and a total DIY job.
 Dissolve detergent into the water and hand wash them thoroughly.
 After removing any excess water from the wash, reform and turn the material inside out and set them up on a flat surface for drying.
 This will gently dry the bras and get them back into their original shape.
 While laid out to dry, try to keep the garments out of direct sunlight to avoid discoloration.